home-assistant/home-assistant.io/source/_integrations/lawn_mower.mqtt.markdown

   type: boolean
   default: false
 unique_id:
-  description: An ID that uniquely identifies this Lawn Mower.
-If two Lawn Mower's have the same unique ID Home Assistant will raise an exception.
+  description: An ID that uniquely identifies this lawn mower.
+If two lawn mowers have the same unique ID, Home Assistant will raise an exception.
   required: false
   type: string
 {% endconfiguration %}